How To Win The Listing Every Time By Thinking Like The Seller!

 The more you disclose the better off you are as an agent.
 Full disclosure of the short sale on the listing and offer is essential to guarantee you will not face potential lawsuits.
 Therefore your short sale listing presentation must include full disclosure.

-Lenders require sellers to provide about 20 items to them, including a Hardship Letter, when applying for short sale status.
+Lenders require sellers to provide about 20 items to them, such as a Hardship Letter, when applying for short sale status.
+Therefore provide this list to the seller when on the appointment.

 The seller must prove hardship.
 Any and all assets must be declared to the lender as part and parcel of the approval process.
-Additional assets the seller has over and above the home will be at risk.
+Any additional assets the seller has over and above the home may, or are, at risk.

 Focused Internet Listing Presentation!